Creating Hope and Opportunity for Alabama Students' Education (CHOOSE) Act of 2024

 • Up to $2,000 per participating student not enrolled in a participating school.
 However, this amount is capped at $4,000 for students in individual or group homeschool programs, co-ops, non-participating schools, or similar programs.

-How will funds for the CHOOSE Act be distributed?
+How are funds for the CHOOSE Act distributed?

-The CHOOSE Act sets up a system of refundable income tax credits and is managed by the Department of Revenue, aimed at parents of eligible students.
+The CHOOSE Act set up a system of refundable income tax credits and is managed by the Department of Revenue, aimed at parents of eligible students.
 These credits are meant to help cover the expenses of qualifying education.
-The Department of Revenue will establish education ESAs where the credit funds will be deposited.
+The Department of Revenue established education ESAs where the credit funds are deposited.
 Participating parents can then use these funds to pay for approved educational expenses.

 What can families spend the money on?